Hundreds of Jordanian Islamists protest against Trump peace plan

 The protesters chanted slogans against Amman's participation in the U.S. sponsored workshop in the Gulf kingdom of Bahrain next Tuesday which Washington has billed as an economic overture to its long delayed peace initiative.

-"No to normalisation with Israel... down, down with the Bahrain conference," shouted angry protesters who mixed pro-Islamic chants and anti-Western rhetoric.
+"No to normalization with Israel... down, down with the Bahrain conference," shouted angry protesters who mixed pro-Islamic chants and anti-Western rhetoric.

 Some demonstrators carried placards saying "Down with Bahrain workshop" as hundreds of police stood by and cordoned off a main street in the heart of the capital's downtown area.